AudreyLL88/cw-store/TESTING.md

 **Javascript**

 I used [**JSHint**]() to validate my .js files.
-It raised the following errors:
+It only raised a few missing semicolons.

 **Python**

 I used the Gitpod built-in linter and [**PEP8**] to validate my Python files.
-It raised the following issues:

 **Google Lighthouse**